-Gatland 'not that disappointed' in Wales display
+Gatland 'not that disappointed' with Wales display

 "You need to get that down to under 10 in international rugby.

 "When you come in at half-time and there's 9-2 on penalties you're under the pump.
-We will work on that and some decision making going forward.
+We will work on that and some decision-making going forward.

 "A lot of our players have been in the same position as Ireland are now, when you're in an arm-wrestle you don't make many mistakes, you're clinical, you're disciplined, you back everything.